 The consolidated financial statements include the accounts of Lear Corporation, a Delaware corporation ("Lear" or the "Parent"), and its wholly-owned and majority-owned subsidiaries (collectively, the "Company").
-Investments in more than 20%-owned affiliates are accounted for under the equity method (Note 7).
+Investments in affiliates in which Lear owns a 20% or greater equity interest are accounted for under the equity method (Note 7).